 How Gambling In Neighboring States Compares to New Jersey

-New York State hosts over 20 casinos all across the state.
-But nowhere has a concentration like Atlantic City, which is why people in NYC will often make the drive to AC for a Vegas-style gaming trip.
+New York hosts more than 20 casinos across the state, but nowhere has a concentration like Atlantic City, which is why people in New York City will often make the drive to Atlantic City for a Vegas-style gaming trip.

 New York also does not offer online gambling in any form.